 April Dunford is on a mission to change that.
 As an internationally recognized product positioning expert, April helps startups get their positioning straight.
 She has written a bestselling book on the subject: “Obviously Awesome: How to Nail Product Positioning so Customers Get It, Buy It, Love It.”

 According to April Dunford, positioning defines how a product is the absolute best at delivering specific kind of value for which a well-defined set of customers deeply cares.
 Only by conveying THAT value to THOSE customers can you achieve product success.

 It’s a process best guided by analytics, research and market intelligence.
 Software product brands typically achieve it by studying sales figures, surveying customers and learning what value is sought by true best-fit customers.

 It makes a lot of sense.
 But what about new and innovative physical products, for which best-fit customers don’t yet exist, let alone gigabytes of customer data?
 How can you perfect positioning for a product the world has never seen, and de-risk gambling a fortune on a massive launch?

-In this episode, April explains her 10-step process for perfect positioning she has taught to over 100 business leaders and used to lead numerous product businesses to acquisition.
+In this episode, April explains the 10-step process for perfect positioning she has taught to over 100 business leaders—and used to lead numerous product businesses to acquisition.